malexsmith/3700_Assignment_1_dispersal/README.md

 # Even if you have used R and RStudio in the past, I suggest that you uninstall that verison and reinstall following the instructions here.
 This will help you avoid MANY unnecesssary headaches!

-# To start off, you need to downlad R.  So visit here https://cran.rstudio.com/ and choose the download that corresponds to your computer.
+# To start off, you need to download R.  So visit here https://cran.rstudio.com/ and choose the download that corresponds to your computer.
 Make sure to install R BEFORE installing R studio.

 # Then, AFTER installing R, visit here https://posit.co/download/rstudio-desktop/ to download Rstudio desktop for your computer.